Policy 3122Excused & Unexcused Absences

 - Any absence from school for the majority of hours or periods in an average school day is unexcused unless it meets one of the criteria above for an excused absence.

-- As a means of instilling values of responsibility and personal accountability, a student whose absence is not excused shall experience the consequences of his/her absence.
-A student’s grade shall be affected if a graded activity or assignment occurs during the period of time when the student is absent.
+- As a means of instilling values of responsibility and personal accountability, a student whose absence is not excused will experience the consequences of his/her absence.
+A student’s grade will be affected if a graded activity or assignment occurs during the period of time when the student is absent.

-- The school shall notify a student’s parent or guardian in writing or by telephone whenever the student has failed to attend school after one unexcused absence within any month during the current school year.
-The notification shall include the potential consequences of additional unexcused absences.
+- The school will notify a student’s parent or guardian in writing or by telephone whenever the student has failed to attend school after one unexcused absence within any month during the current school year.
+The notification will include the potential consequences of additional unexcused absences.
 The school will make reasonable efforts to provide this information in a language the parent understands.

 - Between the student’s second and fifth unexcused absence, the school must take the following data-informed steps:

-Not later than the student’s fifth unexcused absence in a month, the district will enter into an agreement with the student and parents that establishes school attendance requirements, refer the student to a community truancy board or file a petition and affidavit with the juvenile court alleging a violation of RCW 28A.225.010.
+Not later than the student’s seventh unexcused absence in a month, the district will enter into an agreement with the student and parents that establishes school attendance requirements, refer the student to a community engagement board or file a petition and affidavit with the juvenile court alleging a violation of RCW 28A.225.010.

-6. If such action is not successful, the district shall file a petition and affidavit with the juvenile court alleging a violation of RCW 28A.225.010 by the parent, student or parent and student no later than the seventh unexcused absence within any month during the current school year or upon the tenth unexcused absence during the current school year.
+- If such action is not successful, the district will file a petition and affidavit with the juvenile court alleging a violation of RCW 28A.225.010 by the parent, student or parent and student no earlier than the seventh unexcused absence within any month during the current school year and not later than the fifteenth unexcused absence during the current school year.

-The superintendent shall enforce the district’s attendance policies and procedures.
-Because the full knowledge and cooperation of students and parents are necessary for the success of the policies and procedures, procedures shall be disseminated broadly and made available to parents and students annually.
+The superintendent will enforce the district’s attendance policies and procedures.
+Because the full knowledge and cooperation of students and parents are necessary for the success of the policies and procedures, procedures will be disseminated broadly and made available to parents and students annually.

 Unexcused Absences from Remote Learning